 The Duchess of Cambridge has joined forces with CBBC’s Children’s show Blue Peter to get stuck in pond dipping( examining wildlife in a pond), planting and den building with local children.
 She is taking part in a special segment to be broadcast on Blue Peter on Thursday, June 13, to encourage kids and families to spend ’10to 15 minutes’ playing outside as often as possible.

-Duchess of Cambridge, a country girl at heart, has been a long standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
-The seven minute segment will introduce Catherine as a “gold Blue Peter badge-holder”.
+The Duchess of Cambridge, a country girl at heart, has been a long-standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
+The seven-minute segment will introduce Catherine as a “gold Blue Peter badge-holder”.

 Both the Duke and Duchess of Cambridge received their gold Blue Peter badges in recognition of their work encouraging conversation about children’s mental health in December 2017 during Manchester visit to attend CGM Summit.
 Blue Peter Badge is a special award presented to the fans and viewers of Blue Peter that allows the entry into 200 Blue Peter Badge attractions throughout the country.

-In the special film that can be watch at 5.30pm on Thursday 13th June, Duchess talked to the show presented Lindsey Russell about her love for the spending time outside and its benefits.
+In the special film that can be watched at 5.30 pm on Thursday 13th June, Duchess talked to the show presented Lindsey Russell about her love for the spending time outside and its benefits.
 When Russell asked Duchess whether getting outside with her family is something she does a lot, Duchess replied laughingly,

 Yes, “rain or shine” they get “dragged outside.
 But it’s great, and I see it encourage creativity, confidence.
 Even a short amount of time 10 to 15 minutes outside makes a huge difference I think to both physical well-being but also to our mental well-being.”